Cape Verde at the Olympics

-Cape Verde has sent athletes to every Summer Olympic Games held since 1996.
+Cape Verde (also known as Cabo Verde, its official IOC name) has sent athletes to every Summer Olympic Games held since 1996.
 No athletes from Cape Verde have competed in any Winter Olympic Games.

 The only category that Cape Verde has consistently competed since it began its participation in the Olympic Games in 1996, is Men's Marathon; its rank has improved from 94th (1996) to 67th (2000), dropping to 78th (2004), and reaching the best score, 48th in 2008.
 Other frequent modalities chosen for competition include athletics and gymnastics.

 Cape Verde won their first medal at the 2024 Olympics when Daniel Varela de Pina won the bronze medal in Men’s Flyweight Boxing.

 The National Olympic Committee for Cape Verde is Comité Olímpico Cabo-verdiano.
 It was started in 1989 and recognized in 1993.